The best way to ensure a complete application is to read the NACCM Handbook for Candidates in its entirety before completing the application.

 AFTER THE EXAM

-- How long does it take for me to receive test results?Candidates will be notified in writing by Professional Testing Corporation within four weeks of the close of the testing window whether they have passed or failed the examination.
+Candidates will be notified in writing by Professional Testing Corporation within four weeks of the close of the testing window whether they have passed or failed the examination.

 The Care Manager Certification Examination may be taken as often as desired upon filing a new application and fee.
 There is no limit to the number of times an examination may be repeated.